secure-systems-lab/code-style-guidelines/git-github-introduction.md

 Git is a free and open source distributed [VCS](http://en.wikipedia.org/wiki/Version_control_system) (Version Control System).
 A VCS helps manage changes made to files.
-Users can run Git on their local computers and upload changes to remote repositories and files hosted on Github.
-Contributors can edit files locally, upload their changes to Github, and then initiate a pull request.
+Users can run Git on their local computers and upload changes to remote repositories and files hosted on GitHub.
+Contributors can edit files locally, upload their changes to GitHub, and then initiate a pull request.
 The following document covers the basics of using Git and submitting a pull request to one of our project's GitHub repository.